tigerfarm/arduino/Altair101/asm/README.md

 On the Altair 101,
 ````
-I flip the RESET switch and the machine returns to program mode.
+Flip RESET, and the machine returns to program mode.

-If I flip the run switch, the program starts running.
+Flip RUN to run the program.

-I can use the examine and examine next toggle to view the program bytes in the front panel LED lights.
+Use the EXAMINE and EXAMINE NEXT toggles to view the program bytes in the front panel LED lights.
-I can change the program bytes using the Deposit toggle.
+To change the program bytes, use DEPOSIT and DEPOSIT NEXT.
 The Step toggle works to step through the program machine cycles
 with results showing on the LED lights: address lights, data lights, and status lights.